Logo

 to generate the various pathnames that the programs require, the header files

-install script is provided.
-When using the Perl Configure / nmake system,
+provided.
+When using the Perl Configure / nmake system, the header files are

-the header files are automatically modified and require no manual editing.
+automatically modified and require no manual editing.

 The projects are arranged so that ALL of the usable products, the .exe files,